• Skip to primary navigation

 PIN IT FOR LATER!

-• Perfectly juice every single time when you follow our directions.
+• Our directions will give you perfectly juicy ham every single time.
 No more dry ham at the dinner table!

-• The sweet cider glaze makes it sticky and sweet.
-The perfect finish.
+• The sweet cider glaze gives it the most delicious sticky and sweet finish.
+This really is the best glazed ham!

 Ham, apple slices and cinnamon sticks in disposable pan with ingredients for glaze next to it.